 While I think in healthy people, Frog Fuel Ultra is safe, there are a few things I think are worth mentioning.

-- Pregnant women and those who are breastfeeding should speak to their doctor before using Frog Fuel Ultra or other energy products.
+- Pregnant women and those who are breastfeeding should speak to their doctor before using energy products

-- People with heart issues should speak to their doctor/pharmacist before using Frog Fuel Ultra or other caffeine-containing supplements.
-Caffeine, in excess, can not only keep people awake at night, it can also raise heart rates and blood pressures.
+- People with heart issues should speak to their doctor/pharmacist before using caffeine-containing supplements.
+Caffeine can keep people awake at night, and raise heart rates and blood pressure.

-- I believe people with emotional /psychological issues should speak to their doctor before using any energy drink.
+- Those with emotional /psychological issues should speak to their doctor before using any energy drink.

 Bottom line, if you have any health issues, speak to your doctor first.